dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/box.rst

 For the draw brushes configuration and settings see:
 :doc:`Draw Brush </grease_pencil/modes/draw/tool_settings/brushes/draw_brush>`.

+Subdivisions
+   The number of stroke points points between each stroke edge.

 Thickness Profile
    Use a :doc:`curve widget </interface/controls/templates/curve>` to define the stroke thickness from the start (left) to end (right) of the stroke.